mcibique/vue-testing-examples/README.md

 container.bind("a").to(A);
 ```

 In TS, this is done by `@injectable` and `@inject` decorators automatically.
-Doing this for every class in your project would be annoying, so let's use rather a vanillajs helper:
+Doing this for every class in your project would be annoying, so let's use a vanillajs helper:

 ```js
 const register = helpers.register(container);
 register("a", ["b", "c"])(A);
 ```

-^^ this helper called `register` is now coupled with the container and does exactly the same thing as the previous example, and the helper can also be used as a decorator:
+^^ the `register` helper is now coupled with the container and does exactly the same thing as the previous example, and the helper can also be used as a decorator:

 ```js
 @register("a", ["b", "c"])